Analytical results of the extensible freely jointed chain model: Introduction

-Equations (\ref{naive}) and (\ref{naiveL}) are attractively simple and handy, and they are, in fact, reference formulas for extensible FJC polymer models.

-However, they present two big problems.
-On the one hand -- and strangely enough -- there is not in the literature a satisfactory derivation of the above formulas from statistical mechanics principles, nor even at high force limits, and this fact even justifies the presence of the two expressions that may adapt to different needs.
-Some works have presented a formal setting up of the FJC statistical mechanics model, but none has presented a closed exact derivation \cite{Manca2012JCP,Manca2012JCP_Theory}.

-On the other hand, though the two expressions appear at a first sight to reasonably agree with the experimental data, that agreement strongly depends on the value of the elastic constant of the polymer studied, which is the main parameter to fit.
-Generally, the fit analysis of the data by using Eq.~(\ref{naive}) are quite imprecise in modeling an EFJC model, and even worse with the use of Eq.~(\ref{naiveL}).
+Equations (\ref{naive}) and (\ref{naiveL}) are attractively simple and handy, and they are, as said, reference formulas for extensible FJC polymer models.
+At a first sight they appear to reasonably agree with the experimental data, but looking closer, that agreement strongly depends on the value of the elastic constant of the polymer studied, which one of the parameters to fit.
+In fact, we will see that the data analysis performed by using Eq.~(\ref{naive}) are quite imprecise in modelling an EFJC model, and even worse fitting parameters are obtained by using Eq.~(\ref{naiveL}), especially for low values of the $k$ parameter.

+Moreover, the two expressions lack of a satisfactory derivation from statistical mechanics principles in order to be completely justified in their use, and some works have presented a formal setting up of the FJC statistical mechanics model with a numerical solution \cite{Manca2012JCP,Manca2012JCP_Theory}.